zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/mathematical-logic.md

 # Before starting
 ## Why should I learn Mathematical logic?
 ## How do I learn Mathematical logic well?
+- Impeccable definitions have little value at the beginning of the study of a subject
 ## What's the difference between the mathematicians' logic and the logicians' logic?
 | Mathematician | Logician |
 | ----------------- |:----:|